Maximizing Profit: Managing Market Weight Variations to Boosts your Bottom Line

 Born and raised in Southwest Minnesota, Alex Kremer discovered his passion for agriculture at an early age.
 He earned his degree in Agricultural Sciences from South Dakota State University and joined the FarmPro team in 2017.
 As Market Sales Manager, Alex helps farmers navigate and optimize market selection.

-Catch this topic on the SwineTime podcast!
+Catch this conversation with Alex and Dr. Spencer Wayne on the SwineTime podcast!